paulh1am/paulh1am.github.io/_projects/Fanfair.md

 <img style="" src="{{ site.baseurl }}/images/fanfair/ff_feed_t.png"  alt="" title="feed"/>
 </div>
 <br/>
-This app MVP has an impressive featureset including a social feed, chat funcionality and a dashboard for managing ongoing fanshares as they are proposed, approved and posted.
+This app MVP has an impressive feature set including a social feed, chat funcionality and a dashboard for managing ongoing fanshares as they are proposed, approved and posted.
 Designing these flows presented interesting challenges and opportunities. <br/>
 <br/>
 <br/>